yoppoy/Java-Coinche/README.md

 # Java-Coinche
-The Coinche game in java implemented with a server and client.
+The Coinche game coded in java implemented with a client-server model.